Thuluth Script

 The Thuluth script is a grand, elegant, and flowing style, renowned as one of the most challenging to master in Arabic calligraphy.
 Regarded as the pinnacle among scripts, many calligraphers consider proficiency in Thuluth as an essential hallmark of expertise.
 Unlike the angular and ancient Kufic script, Thuluth was infrequently employed for writing Qur’anic texts.
 Instead, it found widespread use in grand architectural settings, tombstones, manuscripts, ceramics, and metalwork.
 Its significance extends to a sacred realm due to its association with mosques.
 The Thuluth script is often inscribed within mosques, gracing the walls, niches, minarets, and domes in intricate and religiously significant headings and inscriptions.
 This script exudes a sense of sanctity and grandeur, adding a powerful aesthetic to iconic monuments.
 Embodying an essence of display and prestige, the Thuluth script maintains its popularity in contemporary times.
 Respected by experts as one of the most ornate forms of Arabic writing, it continues to be revered for its elaborate beauty and historical significance.

-Qyam Holding Logo In Arabic Diwani Calligraphy
+Tabaheer Logo In Arabic Thuluth Calligraphy

-Qyam Holding Logo In Arabic Thuluth Calligraphy
+Tabaheer Coffee Logo In Dallah Shape In Arabic Thuluth Calligraphy

-Jasmine Perfumes Logo In Arabic Thuluth Calligraphy
+Creative Power Logo In Squared Arabic Thuluth Calligraphy

-Sarah Ahmad Ahmadi In Arabic Thuluth Jali Calligraphy
+Mearza Logo In Arabic Thuluth Jali Calligraphy